lanternetwork/LootAura/plan.md

 ### CTA Locations

-- **Sell Wizard (Promote step + Review step)**
+- **Sell Wizard (Review step)**
-  - **Promote Step** (when `PROMOTIONS_ENABLED=true`):
-    - Location: Dedicated step immediately before Review in `SellWizardClient` (`app/sell/new/SellWizardClient.tsx`).
+  - Location: Review/Publish step of `SellWizardClient` (`app/sell/new/SellWizardClient.tsx`).
-    - Marketing page with value propositions:
-      - Featured in Weekly Emails
-      - Enhanced Discovery
-      - More Views & Engagement
-      - 7-Day Promotion
+  - When `PROMOTIONS_ENABLED=true`, shows a **“Feature your sale”** section with:
+    - Title: “Feature your sale”
+    - Copy: “Get more visibility by featuring your sale in weekly emails and discovery.”
-    - Toggle: "Promote this sale" (local-only `wantsPromotion` state; **no DB writes**).
+    - Toggle: “Feature this sale” (local-only `wantsPromotion` state; **no DB writes**).
-    - Default: OFF
-  - **Review Step**:
-    - When `PROMOTIONS_ENABLED=true`, includes a subtle checkbox:
-      - Label: "Promote this sale"
-      - Microcopy: "Starts checkout after you publish."
-      - Visually secondary, does not distract from publishing
-    - State sync: Review checkbox reflects same `wantsPromotion` state as Promote step toggle
-    - Primary CTA labeling:
-      - If `wantsPromotion=false`: "Publish Sale"
-      - If `wantsPromotion=true`: "Checkout & publish"
-  - **Checkout behavior** (when "Checkout & publish" is clicked):
-    - If `PAYMENTS_ENABLED=true`:
-      - Publishes sale first, then calls `POST /api/promotions/checkout` with CSRF headers
-      - Redirects to Stripe `checkoutUrl` on success
+    - Note: “You can also promote later from your dashboard.”
+  - After a successful publish, if the seller opted in and `PROMOTIONS_ENABLED=true`:
+    - The confirmation modal shows a **“Promote now”** CTA.
+    - If `PAYMENTS_ENABLED=false`: CTA is disabled with a friendly message and **does not call checkout**.
-      - Shows friendly error messages for account-locked / ineligible / disabled cases
+    - If `PAYMENTS_ENABLED=true`: calls `POST /api/promotions/checkout` with CSRF headers and redirects to `checkoutUrl`, with friendly error messages for account-locked / ineligible / disabled cases.
-    - If `PAYMENTS_ENABLED=false`:
-      - Does not call checkout
-      - Shows message: "Promotions aren't available yet."
-      - Resets `wantsPromotion` to `false` so CTA returns to "Publish Sale"
-  - When `PROMOTIONS_ENABLED=false`:
-    - Neither Promote step nor Review checkbox appears
-    - Review step remains unchanged

 - **Dashboard (Seller-owned sales)**
   - Location: Actions row on each seller-owned sale card in the dashboard (`DashboardSaleCard`).